terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ### GLB submodule

 The [Global load balancer (GLB) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/glb/) provides Terraform resources to create and manage global load balancers in a CIS instance.
-It also allows to configure health checks, origin pools and proxy settings.
-For more information see [Global load balancer concepts](https://cloud.ibm.com/docs/cis?topic=cis-global-load-balancer-glb-concepts).
+It also allows you to configure health checks, origin pools, and proxy settings.
+For more information, see [Global load balancer concepts](https://cloud.ibm.com/docs/cis?topic=cis-global-load-balancer-glb-concepts).

 When `glb_proxied` is set as `true`, then `ttl` is automatically set and cannot be updated.